matchms/ms2deepscore/README.md

 `ms2deepscore` provides a Siamese neural network that is trained to predict molecular structural similarities (Tanimoto scores) from pairs of mass spectrometry spectra.

-The library provides an intuitive classes to prepare data, train a siamese model, and compute similarities between pairs of spectra.
+The library provides intuitive classes to prepare data, train a Siamese model, and compute similarities between pairs of spectra.

-In addition to the prediction of a structural similarity, MS2DeepScore can also make use of Monte-Carlo dropout to assess the model uncertainty.
+In addition to the prediction of a structural similarity, MS2DeepScore can also make use of Monte-Carlo dropout to assess the model's uncertainty.

 ## Reference
 If you use MS2DeepScore for your research, please cite the following: